theSafdarAwan/fused.nvim/README.md

 # fused.nvim

-> <a style="color: Yellow;">NOTE</a>: This plugin is under development i have yet to
-> implement a lot of features but feel free to use it.

 A 🌈 colorscheme fused between different color schemes

 You can install this theme using any plugin manager you use: